sonisarm/Comparing-phasing-outputs/README.md

 * Output: filtered vcf ($filter2.recode.vcf.gz)

 ### Step 3: ShapeIt phasing
 In this step we phase our genetic data with ShapeIt software already phased using WhatsHap because it improves accuracy of haplotype inference and resolves ambiguities in the data, resulting in a more accurate representation of haplotype information for downstream applications.
-Specifically, ShapeIt uses information from multiple individuals to perform (population-based phasing)[https://academic.oup.com/bioinformatics/article/35/14/i242/5529122].
+Specifically, ShapeIt uses information from multiple individuals to perform [population-based phasing](https://academic.oup.com/bioinformatics/article/35/14/i242/5529122).
 It is important to be aware of its limitations when dealing with related individuals, as it may result in a biased outcome.
 To avoid this, it is recommended to phase related samples with a reference panel of known unrelated individuals.